zhouzi/GentleForm/README.md

 Then, within this element, you can add error messages to display when one of the form element's [validityState](https://developer.mozilla.org/fr/docs/Web/API/ValidityState) object property is set to true (e.g `data-errors-when="valueMissing"`).
 Here is the supported constraints:

-* `badInput` indicates if the user has provided input that the browser is unable to convert.
-* `customError` indicates if the element's custom validity message has been set to a non-empty string by calling the element's `setCustomValidity()` method.
 * `patternMismatch` indicates if the value does not match the specified pattern (e.g `<input pattern="[a-z]">`).
 * `rangeOverflow` indicates if the value is greater than the maximum specified by the max attribute (e.g `<input max="5">`).
 * `rangeUnderflow` indicates if the value is less than the minimum specified by the min attribute (e.g `<input min="5">`).